 How will I obtain medicated feed?

 The acquisition and use of a VFD feed will require the supervision of a licensed veterinarian, with whom the producer has a valid “veterinary-client-patient-relationship”.
 This means the veterinarian should be familiar with the producer’s health protocols, livestock, and facilities.
-It is possible that requesting a VFD order will require an on sight visit from the veterinarian.
+It is possible that requesting a VFD order will require an on-sight visit from the veterinarian.
 However, there may be cases where the producer and staff have been trained by their veterinarian to evaluate key diagnostic signs of an illness, in which case no site visit may be necessary.
 The veterinarian will then fill out the VFD order to completion and provide a signed copy to the client and feed distributor.
-It is necessary that the veterinarian, client, and feed distributor keep their copy of the VFD order on file for a minimum of 2 years.
+The veterinarian, client, and feed distributor must keep their copy of the VFD order on file for a minimum of 2 years.
 Finally, the veterinarian must be licensed to practice in the state where the animals listed on the VFD reside.

 Producers can do a few things to prepare for these upcoming changes.